 As described in point 2.2 each vessel has a specific max. deadweight at each draft.
 Therefore, the Baltic Questionnaire asks for the max. summer deadweight at a specific draft.
 This should be the current restriction for Panama Canal.
 The vessel’s Master can provide this information by doing some calculations by using the max. deadweight, the vessel’s draft and the TPC.

 This is a very specialized technical question which is related with the construction characteristics of the vessel and the way that her keel is built.

 Radius of the shell plating that joins the side shell to the bottom shell of the hull, measured at the midships section.
 Simply speaking, if there is not enough turn at the side keel of the vessel, a higher draft restriction may apply.
 In most cases, the vessel is not affected unless this is a specialized ship with flatter plating.
-In any case please ask the technical department or alternatively the vessel’s Master in order to double check and confirm.
+In any case, please ask the technical department or alternatively the vessel’s Master in order to double check and confirm.

 2.5.
 FOR ST. LAWRENCE SEAWAY SIZE VESSEL STATE DEADWEIGHT ALL TOLD (METRIC TONS) BASIS 26 FT (7.92M) FRESH WATER:

-Similar to 2.4.A. point above but this refers to the max. deadweight basis the draft restriction at the St. Lawrence Seaway.
+Like 2.4.A. point above but this refers to the max. deadweight basis the draft restriction at the St. Lawrence Seaway.